cernopendata/cms-opendata-guide/docs/index.md

 For CMS open data the three main sources of documentation/information are:

 - The CMS public [Twiki pages](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WebHome).
-Particularly the [workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook) and the [software guide](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuide) (which is deprecated after Run 1)
+Particularly the [workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook) and the [software guide](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuide)

     !!!
 Note
-        When accessing the CMS twiki pages we will usually point you to the historical documentation, i.e., to an earlier revision of the page, contemporary with Run 1 (our latest release of open data).
-One can access this historical archive by going to the bottom of any twiki page and clicking on **History**.
+        When accessing the CMS twiki pages we will usually point you to the most recent page.
+However, historical Twiki documentation, i.e., earlier revision of the pages, may provide more accurate information for open data that is already a few years old.
+One can access this historical archive by going to the bottom of any Twiki page, clicking on **History** and exploring the revisions closer to the open data release year.

 - The [CERN CMS Open Portal](http://opendata.cern.ch/search?experiment=CMS) pages.
 This portal is not exactly meant to archive documentation.
 It is mainly a repository for our open data.
 However, it does host important information that is not so easy to find.
 This guide will point you to the right pages.